I have the occasion to integrate some teams of developers through my different customer projects and jobs; often some of my teammates asked me:

 - broke them environment

 without interrupting or disturb other developers.

-On an Online environment almost nothing change, I would say it is more simple and really less expensive, if we are talking about SharePoint development only, of course, because a development environment is free and can be created by everyone who want one.
+In an Online environment almost nothing changes, I would say it is more simple and really less expensive if we are talking about SharePoint development only, of course, because a development environment is free and can be created by everyone who wants one.

-Here a little schema of a process/architecture what I suggest generally to implement to my customers and teammates:
+Here a little schema of a process/architecture that I suggest generally implement to my customers and teammates:

 Prerequisites Azure DevOps or other repository + CI/CD.